The Complete Outdoor Travel Guide to Chattanooga, Tennessee

 Sunset Rock within Sunset Park is located along the western side of Lookout Mountain, close to the core of Chattanooga.
 Climbers of all skill levels are welcomed here and are met with hard sandstone and incredible views overlooking the valley.
 The northwest facing cliff means visitors have a shady cover to offer a break from the sun in the hot summer months.

-If you are looking for adventure on two wheels, you’re bound to find it here in Chattanooga.
-Chattanooga is a truly bike-friendly destination.
+If you’re looking for adventure on two wheels, you’re bound to find it here in Chattanooga.
+This city is a truly bike-friendly destination, so cycling is a big part of the outdoor travel guide to Chattanooga.
 Over the past decade, Chattanooga has improved its status to become a Silver Level Bicycle Friendly Community and for those looking to get off the road, there are over 100 miles of mountain biking trails within 15 miles of downtown.

 Caverns